MEET THE THERAPIST

 WHAT'S IN A NAME?

-The name “Sincera Wellness” was pondered over for a long time as the intent was to not convey a feeling of “pathology” or “weakness”, but of authenticity, healing, and courage.
-The word "Sincera” is an obscure and old Latin term several hundred years old, often quickly assumed to mean “sincere”.
+The name “Sincera Wellness” was pondered over for a long time as the intent was to not convey a feeling of pathology, but of authenticity, healing, and courage.
+The word "Sincera” is an obscure Latin term several hundred years old, often quickly assumed to mean “sincere”.
 It actually beautifully translates as “clean, pure, uninjured, whole”.
 This is central to the theme of the entire foundation of our work here, as perfection is never sought after, only wholeness, and wholeness can often be realized even after great loss, difficulty, or emotional injury.